 In the 2014-2015 school year, Yinghua's first class of full immersion students (comprised of students who had been in kindergarten when the school began in 2006) graduated from eighth grade.
-This cohort consisted of 17 students, and was the fourth group of eighth grade graduates of Yinghua Academy.
+This cohort consists of 17 students, and is the fourth group of eighth grade graduates of Yinghua Academy.

 Because Yinghua does not have articulated high school partnerships, these students will go on to various metro area public, charter, and private high schools, including the Blake School, Centennial High School in Circle Pines, Central High School in St. Paul, Connections Academy, DeLaSalle High School, Eden Prairie High School, Irondale High School in New Brighton, Minnesota Online High School, Mounds View High School, Roseville Area High School, St. Anthony Village High School, and St. Paul Academy.
 We continue to forge important relationships with schools across the Twin Cities so that our students are able to make informed choices with our guidance as to best fit for each individual student and family.
-Last year we hosted a panel of high school, as a way to build connections and answer questions of our current middle school families.
+Last year we hosted a panel of high school administrators from four area high schools and included Yinghua graduates who attend these schools, as a way to build connections and answer questions of our current middle school families.
 This year we hosted a "pre-college expert" guidance counselor from an area high school, who spoke to middle school families along with Yinghua graduates who shared their experiences.

+This year marked the graduation of Yinghua's first cohort of full immersion students who potentially entered as kindergartners in 2006.
 By nurturing a close relationship with alumni, administration is able to further assess and refine the quality of its elementary to middle school program.
 Feedback from one alum parent is reflective of many: "Not only is our daughter incredibly prepared academically (the math and Chinese are a bit too easy for her) but she is absolutely prepared socially.
 What a well-rounded education she has received from Yinghua...her time management and organizational skills are great!"